iosphere/ISHPermissionKit/README.md

-When requesting the permission state you should only store the result in internalPermissionState if the state cannot easily be retrieved from the the system (as is the case e.g. with M7-ActivityMonitoring).
+When requesting the permission state you should only store the result in internalPermissionState if the state cannot easily be retrieved from the system (as is the case, e.g., with M7-ActivityMonitoring).